Code-Institute-Submissions/pbaker321-Binge-Flix/README.md

 <div align="center"><a href="#top">🔝</a></div>

-:biohazard: Issues
+:biohazard: Bugs
 ======

 * A problem when registering or logging in, there seemed to be connection problems with the database.
-I realised I used incorrect code for the submit button.
+    * I realised I used incorrect code for the submit button.

+* The like button.
-* Building the like button.
-I was incorrectly using the $inc operator, I had forgotten the qoutation marks.
-I also had problems with the like counter resetting when a show had been edited. i fixed this with $set before the information that i wanted edited.
+    * I was incorrectly using the $inc operator, I had forgotten the qoutation marks.
+    * I also had problems with the like counter resetting when a show had been edited. i fixed this with "$set" before the information that i wanted edited on edit_shows.html.

-* On Mobile the trending page did not look good with all the information.
-I decided to create a new page with for show details.
+* On Mobile version the trending page looked cluttered with all the information.
+    * I decided to create a new page with for show details.
 The trending page will just have the title, Image and posted information.

 * Issued with non users or non session users being able to edit and delete by changing the URL.
-Added safeguards.
+    * Added ```from functools import wraps``` and built a function:
+     ```
+    def login_required(f):
+    @wraps(f)
+    def wrapper(*args, **kwargs):
+        if "logged_in" in session:
+            return f(*args, **kwargs)
+        else:
+            return redirect("/")

+    return wrapper

+* And add ```@login_required``` to the appropriate routes.
+    * Also added:
+    ```
+    if not session.get("user"):
+        return render_template("error_handlers/404.html")

+    To check if session user is appropiate for that route.

+* And of course the usual typos and minor errors that throw you off!!!

 <div align="center"><a href="#top">🔝</a></div>